 Ruling due on whether Government unlawfully failed to halt Saudi arms sales

-The High Court rules on Monday whether the Government has unlawfully failed to suspend the sale of UK arms to Saudi Arabia.
+The High Court will rule later whether the Government has unlawfully failed to suspend the sale of UK arms to Saudi Arabia.

 The case is being brought by the Campaign Against Arms Trade (CAAT), which says UK fighter jets and bombs sent to the Gulf state have been used in the conflict in Yemen in which thousands have died.